The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 This article helps you to troubleshoot issues when Update Manager is unable to stage patches to an ESX/ESXi host.

 Validate that each troubleshooting step below is true for your environment.
 The steps provide instructions or a link to a document, for validating the step and taking corrective action as necessary.
 The steps are ordered in the most appropriate sequence to isolate the issue and identify the proper resolution.
-Please do not skip a step.
+Do not skip a step.

 - Verify that you are applying the correct patch bundle and baseline to the ESX/ESXi host.
 For more information, see Using the proper upgrade bundle when upgrading an ESX/ESXi 4.x host to a newer version (1020673).